Do generative video models understand physical principles?

-The question of whether video generative models can understand physical principles has been explored through a range of benchmarks designed to evaluate physical reasoning.
+\oursubsection{Why create a real-world Physics-IQ dataset} The question of whether video generative models can understand physical principles has been explored through a range of benchmarks designed to evaluate physical reasoning.
 Physion \cite{physion} and its successor Physion++ \cite{tung2024physionpp} use object collisions and stability to assess a model's ability to predict physical outcomes and infer relevant properties of objects (e.g., mass, friction) during dynamic interactions.
 Similarly, CRAFT \cite{ates2020craft} and IntPhys \cite{riochet2018intphys} assess causal reasoning and intuitive physics, testing whether models can infer forces or understand object permanence.
 Intuitive physics has a rich history in Cognitive Science and is concerned with understanding how humans build a commonsense intuition for physical principles \cite[e.g.][]{mccloskey1980curvilinear,mccloskey1983intuitive,kellman1983perception,spelke1992origins,spelke1995spatiotemporal,gopnik2004theory,saxe2006perception,agrawal2016learning,kubricht2017intuitive,tenenbaum2011grow,piloto2022intuitive}.
 Recent efforts have extended physical reasoning evaluation to generative video models.
 VideoPhy \cite{bansal2024videophy} and PhyGenBench \cite{meng2024world} focus on assessing physical commonsense through text-based descriptions rather than visual data.
 These works emphasize logical reasoning about physical principles but do not incorporate real-world videos or dynamic visual contexts.
-The Cosmos project \cite{agarwal2025cosmos} aims to enable better embodied AI, including robotics.
-LLMPhy \cite{anonymous2024llmphy} combines a large language model with a non-differentiable physics simulator to iteratively estimate physical hyperparameters (e.g., friction, damping, layout) and predict scene dynamics.
+PhysGame \cite{cao2024physgame} focuses on gameplay, while the Cosmos project \cite{agarwal2025cosmos} aims to enable better embodied AI, including robotics.
+LLMPhy \cite{cherian2024llmphy} combines a large language model with a non-differentiable physics simulator to iteratively estimate physical hyperparameters (e.g., friction, damping, layout) and predict scene dynamics.
 Other benchmarks, such as CoPhy \cite{baradel2019cophy} and CLEVERER \cite{yi2019clevrer}, emphasize counterfactual reasoning and causal inference in video-based scenarios.
 ESPRIT \cite{rajani2020esprit} couples physical reasoning tasks with explainability via natural language explanations, and PhyWorld \cite{phyworld} evaluates the ability of generative video models to encode physical laws, focusing on physical realism.
+A comprehensive overview of recent models and methods is provided by \cite{liu2025generative}.